Axio-Lab/verxio-beta/README.md

 - ✅ Makes payments directly at checkout
 - ✅ Earns loyalty points automatically on every transaction
 - ✅ Unlocks tier-based benefits and discounts
-- ✅ Remains under customer's custody (non-custodial)
+- ✅ Remains under the customer's custody (non-custodial)

 **How It Works:**
 1. Merchant creates a loyalty program collection using Metaplex Core
 2. Customer receives a loyalty pass NFT on first purchase or claim
 3. Customer can load USDC/tokens onto their loyalty NFT (prepaid balance)
-4. At checkout, customer pays with their loyalty NFT (autonomous wallet signs transaction)
+4. At checkout, the customer pays with their loyalty NFT (autonomous wallet signs the transaction)
 5. Points are automatically awarded and metadata updates on-chain
 6. Members progress through tiers based on accumulated XP
 7. Benefits, discounts, and exclusive perks unlock at each tier level